kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:14:45:

-I'm Onley providing a system for generating sites.
+I'm only providing a system for generating sites.

 00:14:52: